bravo-box/splunk-on-aks/readme.md

 # Splunk on AKS Readme

-This is blog is written as a quickstart to show how to deploy Splunk on Azure Kubernetes Service (AKS).
+This is written as a quickstart to show how to deploy Splunk on Azure Kubernetes Service (AKS).
 For a deep dive on AKS be sure to visit the Microsoft Learn content for concepts and architectures.

 https://learn.microsoft.com/en-us/azure/aks/core-aks-concepts